medo-younes/canada-lidar/README.md

 All queries return a standard JSON object with the schema shown below.
 Users can then use the query object to integrate into other applications or to simply download with PyCanLiDAR's downloading functionalities.

+You can view a sample of the JSON respoonse [HERE](data/sample.json).

 | Key Name | Data Type | Description |
 |----------|-----------|-------------|
 | query_area_m2 | np.float64 | Total area of the query region in square meters |